At a Glance

 Job Description

-KS1 Teaching Assistant – What the School Offers
+Primary Teaching Assistant – What the School Offers

-KS1 Teaching Assistant – What the Role Involves
+Primary Teaching Assistant – What the Role Involves

-KS1 Teaching Assistant – What the School is Looking For
+Primary Teaching Assistant – What the School is Looking For

-The ideal KS1 Teaching Assistant will be proactive, compassionate, and committed to supporting young learners.
-A 2:1 or First Class degree from a top 30 UK university is preferred, along with some child-centred experience.
-Strong communication skills and a willingness to learn are essential.
 Please note, applicants must have the legal right to work in the UK, as we are unable to offer visa sponsorship for this position.

-KS1 Teaching Assistant – Salary and Contract Info
+Primary Teaching Assistant – Salary and Contract Info

 - £444 per week, pro rata to term time only

-- Full-time, long-term contract (September–July), term-time only
+- Full-time, long-term contract (November–July)

 Ribbons & Reeves is one of London’s leading Education Recruitment agencies.
-We specialise in helping support staff secure long-term and permanent roles like this KS1 Teaching Assistant position in Enfield.
+We specialise in helping support staff secure long-term and permanent roles like this Primary Teaching Assistant position in Enfield.
 For more opportunities, search 'Ribbons & Reeves' online or get in touch today – we’re here to support your next step.

-KS1 Teaching Assistant | September 2025 | INDCB
+Primary Teaching Assistant | November 2025 | INDHOT

 Teaching Assistant employer: Ribbons & Reeves